Issei-177013/Cloudflare-Utils/README.md

 - **5. Exit**: Exit the CLI.

 When adding zones or records, instead of manually typing names, you will be presented with a numbered list of available items to choose from.
 When adding a record, you can optionally specify a custom rotation interval in minutes.
-If no interval is provided, or if the input is invalid, it will default to 30 minutes.
+This interval must be at least 5 minutes.
+If no interval is provided, it will default to 30 minutes.

 ### Cron Job for DNS Rotation

-After the installation, a cron job is set up to run `rotate_from_config.py` periodically.
-This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records based on their individual rotation intervals (or the default 30 minutes if not specified).
+After the installation, a cron job is set up to run `rotate_from_config.py` every 5 minutes.
+This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records based on their individual rotation intervals (which must be 5 minutes or more, or the default 30 minutes if not specified).
-The script maintains a `rotation_status.json` file to track the last rotation time for each record, ensuring records are not rotated too frequently.
+The script maintains a `rotation_status.json` file to track the last rotation time for each record, ensuring records are not rotated more frequently than their configured interval.

 ### Manual DNS Rotation